Satisfactory Academic Progress Regulations

 - Please provide any necessary documentation to support the reason for your failure to make satisfactory academic progress (ie: proof of hospitalization, doctor’s note, etc)

-- Appeal must be typed and postmarked, faxed or handed in by the deadline - NO EXCEPTIONS
+- Appeal must be typed and postmarked, faxed to 973-655-7712 or handed in to the Office of Financial Aid in College Hall rm 208 by the deadline - NO EXCEPTIONS (Be sure to include your name and CWID on your letter of appeal)

-- Students will be notified of decisions during the first week of August
+- Students will be notified of decisions during August

-- Students that successfully appeal Satisfactory Academic Progress will be placed on an academic plan with the Center for Advising and Student Transitions, Academic Success and Retention Programs, Educational Opportunity Program, Athletics or with another department the student is affiliated with.
+- Students that successfully appeal Satisfactory Academic Progress will be placed on an academic plan with the Center for Advising and Student Transitions, Academic Success and Retention Programs, Educational Opportunity Program, Athletics or with another department with which the student is affiliated.

 - Students must follow the plan in order to stay eligible for financial aid.
 If a student does not follow the plan they will lose all aid eligibility.